Azubi-Africa/Career_Accelerator_P5-NLP/readme.md

 This repository contains the ressources to start the NLP-related live project you shoud take.

 # Assignments
-Find the list of the assignment to do bellow:
+Find the list of assignments bellow:
 - [Zindi NLP Challenge](/zindi_challenge/)

 ## Setup